 Dear Incoming Freshman,

-I am compiling a list of things I wish I’d known before starting my freshman year of high school.
+I am compiling a list of things to know before starting my freshman year of high school.
 Hopefully this will ease some of your angst.
 High school is about figuring yourself out, finding out your limits, and doing your best academically.
 Rest assured that the best is yet to come.
 Here are some of my starting high school tips.

 Don’t Worry – Here’s What to Do: